roman-milk/roman-milk.github.io/vanessas-dissonance.md

  *to be continued...*

- *Weekends at the 'Red Rose Club' are special events and they hold more surprises in store for Vanessa.* Report_Story #1
+ *Weekends at the 'Red Rose Club' are special events and they hold more surprises in store for Vanessa.*